PeeperLab/CopywriteR/README.md

 # Reported bugs

-- 140813, Yeay, no bugs
+- 140814 - Destination folder needs complete path `./` does not work.
+- 140814 - Currently all folders to start ENCODER need a trailing `/`.

 # Changes and additions we are currently working on

 - [ ] Allow making GC-content and mapability-files for any custom set of regions
 - [ ] Make captureRegionsBedFile optional
 - [ ] Different input structure to indicate which bam files should be used as controls
-- [ ] Change from MACS 1.4 to other ChIP seq tool available in R
+- [ ] Change from MACS 1.4 to other ChIP seq tool available in R (chipseq from bioconductor?)
 - [ ] Change from Samtools to Rsamtools
 - [ ] Remove all unix specific functions and commands
 - [ ] Compile into bioConductor package